 5. Language proficiency

 The English proficiency index of Ecuador scores a 46.57 out of 100 for English-speaking proficiency in the country.
 In the larger cities like Quito, Cuenca, and Guayaquil this score is slightly higher.
+This is also true of university graduates, who are expected to attain level B2 before graduation.

 Learning the Spanish language is therefore highly recommended.
 Having some proficiency in Spanish, or working with a third party who can translate, makes doing business much easier.
 Having Spanish proficiency also sends a positive message to local partners that you are driven to integrate into the commercial and social environment in Ecuador.